 Featured Local Job: Experienced Auto Body Technician

-Nick’s Auto Body in Clarion is seeking an experience auto body technician.
+Nick’s Auto Body in Clarion is seeking an experienced auto body technician.

 Nick’s Auto Body offers competitive wages and an excellent benefits package.